anonymous-branches/reproducible-research_homework/README.md

 ## Answers
 ### Questions 1, 2, and 3
 My `logistic_growth` repository is here: https://github.com/anonymous-branches/logistic_growth
-The answers to questions 1, 2 and 3 are within in the README.md file of the 'logistic_growth' repository.
+The answers to questions 1, 2 and 3 are within in the README.md file of the `logistic_growth` repository.

 ### Question 4
 <b>(30 points) Sometimes we are interested in modelling a process that involves randomness.
 A good example is Brownian motion.
 We will explore how to simulate a random process in a way that it is reproducible:</b>